Bike loans you can compare today

 - What interest rate will you be getting?

 The interest rate you will be paying on your loan will contribute significantly to the cost of the loan.
-This rate will be fixed or variable, with the variable rate being subject to fluctuations and the fixed rate being set for the life of the loan.
+This rate will be fixed or variable.
+A variable rate can fluctuate over the course of the loan while a fixed rate is set for the life of the loan.

 - What fees will you be charged?

 Lenders may charge a range of upfront and ongoing fees in order to set up the loan and cover the administrative costs of managing your loan account.
 Make sure to take these into account so you can get a sense for the actual cost of the loan.

 One way to bring down the interest paid on your loan is to make extra repayments when you can afford it.
 If you feel like this may be of benefit to you, ensure your loan offers this before you apply.

 If you're after a second-hand motorbike, you may still be eligible for a secured car loan.
 Here are the criteria you should consider for each brand: